Cancer Survivors and Life Insurance

-There are several factors that may impact your ability to get a life insurance plan as well as how much the plan will cost.
+Several factors may impact your ability to get a life insurance plan as well as how much the plan will cost.
 These include:

 - The type of cancer you had: Cancers with more favorable outcomes and long-term survival rates may be more attractive to life insurance companies.
 Some types of cancer diagnoses tend to have better outcomes than others.
 A life insurance company may take that into account your specific diagnosis when determining if you are eligible and the cost.

 - How long you have been in remission: Typically, the longer you have been cancer-free, the less your life insurance premiums may be.